-Balance forward accounting: Using this method, if a number of invoices are outstanding, payments received are allocated to invoices according to the age of the receivable, with the oldest invoice being created first.
+Balance forward accounting − Using this method, if a number of invoices are outstanding, payments received are allocated to invoices according to the age of the receivable, with the oldest invoice being created first.

 An operator may have multiple bank accounts into which it will receive payment done through bank accounts directly.
-These bank accounts are referred to as holding accounts and sends payment detail to the billing system in text files.
+These bank accounts are referred to as holding accounts and sends payment details to the billing system in text files.

-If payment method is set automatic using either credit card or debit card, payment requests are generated automatically after every invoice or on a given date and these requests are sent to the payment gateways ( or banks) for payment authorization.
+If payment method is set automatic using either credit card or debit card, payment requests are generated automatically after every invoice or on a given date and these requests are sent to the payment gateways (or banks) for payment authorization.

 Once all the payments are authorized, they are uploaded into the billing system to settle down the due invoices.

-If the payments are made using cash or cheque then either it can be entered into the system upfront the customer or if this is collected by some agencies, then all such payments are collected and posted to the billing system using automated methods provided by the billing system.
+If the payments are made using cash or cheque, then either it can be entered into the system upfront the customer or if this is collected by some agencies, then all such payments are collected and posted to the billing system using automated methods provided by the billing system.

-There may be a situation when a payment made by credit card or cheque does not go through.
-If this payment is already posted into the system then it needs a cancellation to adjust the amount.
+There may be a situation, when a payment made by credit card or cheque does not go through.
+If this payment is already posted into the system, then it needs a cancellation to adjust the amount.
 Billing System provides utilities to handle failed or cancelled payments.

 An interface is a bound between the billing system and any other external system to receive the payment.
 Interface allows two systems to communicate with other based on predefined rules.

-Similar way, there could be file based or online interfaces provided for third party involved in collecting payments.
+Similar way, there could be file-based or online interfaces provided for third party involved in collecting payments.